boots-edu/textbook/source/original/week8.md

 * We have to get it right!!!
 * Types of testing:
   * Functional: Does it do what it is supposed to do?
 Does it meet requirements?
 Does it work correctly on all possible inputs?
-  * Non\-Functional: How does it perform on various inputs?
+  * Non-Functional: How does it perform on various inputs?
 Does it scale?
 How usable is it?
 How does it behave under heavy use/load?
   * Regression Testing: After the software is modified, verify that the modifications did not damage previously working components of the system.

 __Topic: Testing__